 5. We’re Taught to Doubt Our Own Intuition and Self-Belief.

 You came into this world with perfectly intact self-belief (believing you can do anything) and intuition (the ability to understand something instinctively, without the need for conscious reasoning).
 But you’re taught from a young age to doubt these essential qualities.
 It’s no wonder we feel unhappy and lost when we become disconnected from them, drifting around in a sea of other people’s opinions and ideas and a world trying to make us believe we’re not enough to make our dreams come true.

 If you’ve become disconnected from your intuition, don’t worry, you can reconnect to it again if it’s your intention to do so.
 You can do this by spending time in quiet reflection, by going for walks in nature, or whatever it takes to get you into a peaceful, meditative state.
 It’s in those quiet moments that your intuition whispers to you (read more here).
 You’ll know when you’ve received intuitive guidance because you’ll suddenly feel an urge to do something that just feels right, even if a little scary.
 The next step is to believe that you have whatever it takes to do what your intuition is urging you to do.

 As with all matters of the heart, you’ll know once you’ve found the career path that’s right for you.

 Finding the right path creates a state of mind that transforms your life.
 Having a deep connection to your work makes you happy and gives you the motivation to keep going even when times get tough, leading to higher levels of success and satisfaction.
 It’s a positive, upward spiral that has beneficial ripple effects into all areas of your life.

 Need help finding yours?
-Be sure to get your FREE E-Book: PATHFINDING – HOW TO FIND YOUR UNIQUE PATH AND PURPOSE.
+Be sure to get your FREE E-Book: PATHFINDING – HOW TO FIND YOUR INSPIRED PATH & PURPOSE

 In service to helping you live your brightest life,